JesusTapia-dev/JesusTapia-dev/README.md

 # Hi, my name is Jesus Tapia 👋
 ### Data Science
 I'm an engineer physics apassionate for technology
-- 👀 I’m interested in electronic and robotics especially if it's related to space applications.
+- 👀 I’m interested in electronic and data procesing especially if it's related to space applications.
-- 🌱 I’m currently learning Embebbed systems.
+- 🌱 I’m currently learning Embebbed systems and data driven science.
 - 📫 How to reach me jtapiag@uni.pe

 <!---